koralreeef/anypercent-cuecollection/ch4.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/776232269656358912/unknown.png)
    \
    After jumping from the bubble downdiag, go neutral until the peak of your jump then wavedash, buffer upright, and cb.
+You can also hold right without needing to go neutral, whichever works for you.
  </details>

  ----